jonathanlocke/jonathanlocke.github.io/index.md

         }
     }

-*AttributedMixin* can now be added to any object, and it will provide a keyed attribute attached to that object.
+Our *AttributedMixin* can now be added to any object, and it will provide a keyed attribute attached to that object.
 For example, it can be used like this to add a name to any arbitrary class:

     public class AttributedMixinTest
     {